waylonggggg/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list CCAs
-2. CCA list shows list of CCAs
+2. System shows list of CCAs
 3. User requests to delete a specific CCA
 4. System deletes the CCA from the list
 5. System shows the CCA has been deleted